 - For optimal results, use only fresh samples.
 Do not freeze samples to avoid loss of microbial DNA due to cell disruption as a result of freezing and thawing and DNase treatment during extraction.
 Alternatively, the following procedure of microbial DNA isolation can be interrupted (see step 5 in protocols 1 and 2).
-For longer storage of fluid, use Molzym's UMD-Tubes (order no. Z-801-020). - For equipment and consumables to be supplied by the user see page 5. - I Take care that MolDNase B, BugLysis, $\beta$ -mercaptoethanol and Proteinase K solutions (Kit 2) are placed in a cooling rack adjusted to -15 to -25°C. Replace enzymes and reagent to the freezer (-15 to -25°C) immediately after handling. - Per sample, mark a Spin column (SC), two Collection tubes (C7) and an Elution tube (E7) of Kit 1 with a permanent marker for identification of the sample.
+For longer storage of fluid samples, use Molzym's UMD-Tubes (order no. Z-801-020). - For equipment and consumables to be supplied by the user see page 5. - I Take care that MolDNase B, BugLysis, $\beta$ -mercaptoethanol and Proteinase K solutions (Kit 2) are placed in a cooling rack adjusted to -15 to -25°C. Replace enzymes and reagent to the freezer (-15 to -25°C) immediately after handling. - Per sample, mark a Spin column (SC), two Collection tubes (CT) and an Elution tube (ET) of Kit 1 with a permanent marker for identification of the sample.

-- Use only provided 50ml Centrifuge tubes (Kit 3) in order to guarantee full performance.
-Do not exceed 9.500xg as maximum speed for centrifugation. - Adjust the thermomixer to 37°C (protocol 1) or to 56°C (protocol 2).
+- Adjust the thermomixer to 37 C (protocol 1) or to 56°C (protocol 2).
 Pipette an aliquot of Deionized Water, DNA free (100μl for each sample) into a sterile 1.5ml micro tube (not supplied) and place into the thermomixer (needed for step 15 in protocols 1 and 2). - !
 To avoid carry-over contamination, close caps of vials and bottles immediately after removal of solution. - Leave items used for the workflow (e.g., pipettes, racks, pipette boxes) in the workstation and expose them to the UV irradiation for decontamination before starting.
 In case of contamination of pipettes and other items or spilling the surface of the workstation with sample material decontaminate as advised (see Safety Information, page 6).
 Arrange all items according to your personal customs.